Walking Comfort in The Dairy Barn

 The average costs for a case of lameness come to about € 400*.
 Investment in animal-friendly walking areas for dairy cows, brings long-term improvement in claw health and walking comfort

-- Higher milk yield: Studies by P.H.
+- Studies by P.H.
 Robinson at the University of California; confirm that milk yield is connected directly to dry matter intake.
 In other words the lower a cow’s severity of lameness (locomotion score), the higher its feed intake and likewise its milk yield.

-- Fewer days open: More frequent mounting and better heat detection improves fertility performance on the farm.
+- More frequent mounting and better heat detection improves fertility performance on the farm.
 For example with shortened calving-to-conception interval.

-- Less claw damage: Studies show that soft rubber flooring in walking areas, reduces mechanical-traumatic claw damages.
+- Studies show that soft rubber flooring in walking areas, reduces mechanical-traumatic claw damages.
 Notable findings from the field: specially active animals during heat have significantly fewer claw injuries!